Minimum Education Standards

 Determine the indicator's value by using the following methodology:

 2) Develop separate monitoring checklists with step-by-step guidance covering all 5 areas: children's wellbeing and learning, teacher performance, school management, community engagement and school infrastructure.
 Use the checklist to monitor your target schools (see the examples in the attachement below).
+Define in advance how many / which points the school needs to meet to be considered as meeting locally-agreed Minimum Education Standards.

 3) MES should be monitored at two levels: